zamazan4ik/awesome-pgo/article/content.md

   - A good “first PGO issue” list to start playing with for a potential PGO newcomer
 * What is PGO
 * What does it inside of your program
-* Different PGO names (PGO, FDO, PDF, etc.)
-  - usually, PGO is used but be ready for other abbreviations as well
-* Types of PGO
-  - Instrumentation-based
-  - Sampling-based
 * Overview of the PGO state across programming languages
   - C/C++ - good
   - Rust - good